Having a child who argues with everything you say can be draining.

 The biggest challenge of dealing with argumentative kids is that parents and other family members are constantly drawn into a lot of debate.

 Instead of talking to the child in a calm and collected manner, interactions are tense, fretful, and probably pretty loud.

 Repeated confrontations will eventually leave everyone feeling overwhelmed and frustrated, damaging the parent-child relationship in the long run.

-Overly argumentative behavior is a common symptom of children with oppositional defiant disorder (ODD).
+Overly argumentative behavior is a common symptom of oppositional defiant disorder ODD in children.